 St. Paul’s shipwreck is thought to be one of the defining moments in the nation’s history, as it marks the island’s conversion to Christianity.
 There are numerous landmarks all over Malta that are either linked to, or have been built to commemorate his stay on the island.

 The church has an ornately decorated interior dominated by crimson and gold.
-It is covered with frescoes, paintings and statues of the Apostles.
-There are also marble tombstones along the nave.
+It is covered with frescoes, paintings and statues of the Apostles, and there are marble tombstones along the nave.
+I absolutely love places with an interesting backstory.
+Even though we’d been to several churches in Malta, this one still made a great impression on me.

-I’ve lost count of how many times I highlighted the beauty of Maltese streets, but if there’s one you absolutely need to add to your list of places to visit, it’s Strait Street.
-It is sometimes called Malta’s Red Light District.
-Throughout the 19th until the mid-20th century, it used to be a nightlife hub for American and British soldiers, as well as locals.
+I’ve lost count of how many times I highlighted the beauty of Maltese streets.
+However, if there’s one you absolutely need to add to your list of places to visit, it’s Strait Street.
+Interestingly enough, it is sometimes called Malta’s Red Light District.
+Throughout the 19th until the mid-20th century, it used to be a nightlife hub for American and British soldiers, as well as the locals.
 It was a place where people of various nationalities and from all walks of life could interact with one another.
 It is thanks to these social interactions with soldiers that some Maltese people learned to speak English.

 After the British army left Malta, bars and restaurants started closing down one by one.
 Nowadays, restoration works are underway.
 New music clubs and hangout spots keep popping up as part of the objective to breathe some life back into Strait Street and turn it into the pinnacle of art, culture, and entertainment.
 The vibrant nature of this place was clearly visible even during the day, so I can only imagine how interesting it must get once the sun goes down.